Some on the internet say that The Escape Artist is running out of fresh material.

 According to Warren Buffett, rule number of investing 1 is don’t lose money.
 Rule number 2 is don’t forget rule number 1.

-It took me a while to figure out what Warren meant by this.
 He didn’t mean don’t invest in the stock market…nor that your investments should never go down in price.
 Price volatility is just numbers going up and down on a screen and, most of the time, that doesn’t mean anything.

 No, real risk is the permanent loss of capital…its where something goes down and it ain’t going back up again.
 Like The Titanic or shares in Enron.